How to set up your science stations?

 This also shows the students that they are being held accountable each day during the activities.

-For more information on Why you should do blended learning in your science classroom and what blended learning is check out this blog post: Blended Learning in the Science Classroom
+Click the links for more information on Why you should do blended learning in your science classroom and what flipped learning